LosKeeper/discord-calendar-bot/README.md

 ## TODO
 - [ ] Correct the command to show the events of the week
-- [ ] Create auto post every morning
+- [x] Create auto post every morning (use cron to restart the bot every day)